Ph.D. application guidelines

-Applicants who have earned degrees in institutions outside of the U.S. must provide an official course-by-course external credential evaluation by the application deadline for your application to be reviewed.
-This report should be sent sealed and unopened directly to the Office of Admissions.
+Applicants who have earned degrees in institutions outside of the U.S. must provide an official course-by-course external credential evaluation before the application deadline for your application to be reviewed.
+This report should be sent sealed and unopened directly to the VCU Office of International Admissions.

 For foreign nationals whose native language is not English or who have not already earned a master’s degree in an English-dominant country, scores are required for either the Test of English of Foreign Language (TOEFL) (required minimum 100, internet-based) or the International English Language Testing System (IELTS) (required minimum 6.5).

 Three letters of reference, including at least two academic references that reflect familiarity with the applicant’s career goals and their fit with the purpose and demands of Ph.D. education.
 All letters should be submitted via the online application system.